 Frequently Asked Questions (FAQs)

 What is the Paradise Valley Corridor Planning Study?

-The Paradise Valley Corridor Planning Study is a pre National Environmental Policy Act (NEPA)/Montana Environmental Policy Act (MEPA) planning-level assessment occurring before project-level design and development.
-MDT uses this process to provide a better link between early transportation planning and environmental compliance efforts.
-The process involves conducting a planning–level evaluation of safety, operational, and environmental conditions to identify needs and constraints.
+The Paradise Valley Corridor Planning Study is a pre National Environmental Policy Act (NEPA)/Montana Environmental Policy Act (MEPA) planning-level assessment that has occurred before project-level design and development.
+MDT used this process to provide a better link between early transportation planning and environmental compliance efforts.
+The process involved conducting a planning–level evaluation of safety, operational, and environmental conditions to identify needs and constraints.

 MDT can save time and money in subsequent projects by facilitating early identification of constraints through coordination with local government, resource agencies, and other stakeholders; screening of possible improvement options; and elimination of infeasible options.

-A planning study considers multiple improvement options to address the needs and objectives within a study area.
-The planning process is distinct from a NEPA/MEPA environmental compliance document and from design, right-of-way acquisition, and construction phases for an individual project.
+The planning study considered multiple improvement options to address the needs and objectives within the study area.
+The planning process was distinct from a NEPA/MEPA environmental compliance document and from design, right-of-way acquisition, and construction phases for an individual project.

 For additional information, refer to MDT's planning study process.

 What does a "pre-NEPA/MEPA planning study" mean?

 The National and Montana Environmental Policy Acts (NEPA/MEPA) require state and federal agencies to disclose impacts resulting from state and federal actions.
 In the context of transportation projects, the NEPA/MEPA process is intended to assist officials in making transportation decisions, while taking into account the human and natural environment and the public's need for safe and efficient transportation.
 The NEPA/MEPA process ensures that information about anticipated transportation project impacts is available to the public before decisions are made and carried out.